kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-We'll also create a function that will create geojson for markers and send it back to the template.
+In the **`server.py`** file, we'll declare a function to create GeoJSON objects for markers.
+These marker objects will have the latitude, longitude and different properties such as title, icon, marker color and the number of marker along the way.

+The new function will look like this:

 {% highlight python %}
 # server.py